Iamcharan05/E-commerce/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License(licence.md)

 ## 👥 Author